juicyjusung/nuxt-ts-vuetify-real-world/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with **Nuxt(ts)** including CRUD operations, authentication, routing and more.

-We've gone to great lengths to adhere to the **Vue3** community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 ## Getting started